Daniil Medvedev beats Jannik Sinner at Wimbledon and faces defending champ Carlos Alcaraz next

 His exit follows that of the No. 1 women's seed, Iga Swiatek, in the third round.
 It is the first time since 2018 that both the top woman and top man are gone from Wimbledon before the semifinals.
 That year, Roger Federer lost in the quarterfinals, and Simona Halep in the third round.

-Medvedev had lost his five most recent matches against Sinner, including in the final of the Australian Open in January.
-That day, Medvedev took the first two sets, before Sinner clawed all the way back to win in five for his first Grand Slam title.
+Against Sinner in Australia, Medvedev took the first two sets.
+But Sinner clawed all the way back to win his first Grand Slam title.

 That result dropped Medvedev’s career record in major finals to 1-5.
 Now he’s one victory from a seventh such appearance.